nlmln/relay-ansible-deployment/README.md

 # relay-ansible-deployment
-Ansible deployment for the relay software for the bowling alley
+Ansible deployment of the relay software for the bowling alley